matfantinel/fantinel.dev/_posts/2020-07-28-ionic-animal-crossing-companion.md

 ### Publishing

-To host my PWA, I decided to use [Netlify](https://netlify.com).
+To host my PWA, I decided to use [Netlify](https://netlify.com){:target="_blank"}.
 The publishing experience was quite easy and friction-free, and they also provide a free hosting plan which is perfect to host this demo-only-app.
 I will not document how the publishing proccess worked here because their UI is very intuitive and their docs would be way better than mine anyway.

 # Wrapping Up

 Developing this definitely took me a while - but that's because time's been quite scarce for me.
 Most of the development time was spent learning NgRx, which was definitely the most complex part of this application.
 It also took me a while to find a good IndexedDB wrapper before I settled on Dexie.
 The rest was quite straightforward - the app logic is simple, and what took the longest was making the app pretty and the animations smooth.

 I think the result is quite good - definitely not professional, but more than enough for a hobby app.
 I learned a lot working on it and would definitely do it again.
-In case you missed it, [here's another link to check out the result](https://pocketcompanion.fantinel.dev), and its [source code](https://github.com/matfantinel/acnh-pocket-companion).
+In case you missed it, [here's another link to check out the result](https://pocketcompanion.fantinel.dev){:target="_blank"}, and its [source code](https://github.com/matfantinel/acnh-pocket-companion){:target="_blank"}.

-Hope this was a good read for you!
+Thanks for reading!